-(1) It is the intent of BCFC to allow for adequate accommodations for individuals who are required to travel for business.
+(1) It is the intent of BCFC to allow for adequate accommodation for individuals who are required to travel for business.
 Discretion and good judgement are expected from these individuals in spending county funds.

-(2) Each individual traveling for BCFC business is required to fill out a "Travel Expense Report" in order to be reimbursed.
+(2) Each individual traveling for BCFC business is required to fill out a "Travel Expense Report" to be reimbursed.
 This form is to be completed immediately upon return from approved travel and receipts are to be attached.
 Receipts are required for all expenses to be reimbursed (except bag tips).

-(3) The Treasurer is responsible for ensuring that all expenses to be reimbursed are in compliance with this travel policy and provided for the budget.
+(3) The Treasurer is responsible for ensuring that all expenses to be reimbursed are following this travel policy and provided for the budget.